Courtney Love: 1983–1987: Early music projects and film

 At age 19, through her then-boyfriend's mother, film costume designer Bernadene Mann, Love took a job at Paramount Studios cleaning out the wardrobe department of vintage pieces that had suffered dry rot or other damage.
 During this time, Love became interested in vintage fashion.
 She subsequently returned to Portland, where she formed short-lived musical projects with her friends Ursula Wehr and Robin Barbur (namely Sugar Babylon, later known as Sugar Babydoll).
 (Note: There are several different versions in circulation of how Sugar Babydoll (and later, Pagan Babies) formed.
 The version told in the E!
 True Hollywood Story as told by Kat Bjelland fails to mention the alternate names of the group, though Love's 1998 biography by Poppy Z. Brite notes the shift in name from Sugar Babylon to Sugar Babydoll.)
 Love briefly fronted Faith No More for their first TV appearance in 1984: she sang with a Siouxsie Sioux-style vocal.
 After meeting Kat Bjelland at the Satyricon nightclub in 1984, the two formed the group the Pagan Babies.
 Love asked Bjelland to start the band with her as a guitarist, and the two moved to San Francisco in June 1985, where they recruited bassist Jennifer Finch and drummer Janis Tanaka.
 According to Bjelland, "[Courtney] didn't play an instrument at the time" aside from keyboards, so Bjelland would transcribe Love's musical ideas on guitar for her.
 The group played several house shows and recorded one 4-track demo before disbanding in late 1985.

-Love has stated that she underwent a rhinoplasty at the age of 20, and that the procedure helped her career.

 After Pagan Babies, Love moved to Minneapolis, where Bjelland had formed the group Babes in Toyland, and briefly worked as a concert promoter before returning to California.
-Drummer Lori Barbero recalled Love's time in Minneapolis:

-She lived in my house for a little while.
-And then we did a concert at the Orpheum.
-It was in 1988.
-It was called O-88 with Butthole Surfers, Cows & Bastards, Run Westy Run, and Babes in Toyland.
-And I guess Maureen [Herman] took Courtney to the airport after she stole all the money.
-She stayed and stayed, and then the next day she wanted me to take her to the airport.
-And so I drove her to the airport.
-She had just had some weird fight with the guy at the desk, and then she left.
-She said, "I'm going to go to L.A. and I'm going to get my face done and I'm going to be famous."
-And then she did.